zhengli0060/AIT_Condition/README.md

 > - Zhang Q, Filippi S, Gretton A, et al. Large-scale kernel methods for independence testing[J]. *Statistics and Computing*, 2018, 28: 113-130.

 ## CITATION
-If you use this code, please cite the following paper:
+If you use this code, please cite the following paper:xxx